walinejs/waline/docs/src/en/guide/client/spa.md

 Waline brings support for SPA (**S**ingle **P**age **A** application).

+## Vue Component

+If you are building a Vue project, you can use Waline components by importing `@waline/client/dist/components`.

+All component properties are reactive, which means that when you change the properties, the comment box will get an automatically update.

-## Initialize
+## Other projects

-In an SPA, you need to store the `WalineInstance` returned by the Waline function when Waline is initialized.
+In other SPA, you need to store the `WalineInstance` returned by the Waline function when Waline is initialized.

 You can find an instance property `el` and two methods: `update()` and `destroy()` on `WalineInstance`.

-### el

-The `el` property is the HTMLElement mounted by the current instance of Waline.

-If you initialize Waline with `el: null` (only use comments and pageview statistics), this property will be `null`.

 ### update

-You can call `update()` to update Waline.
+You can call `update()`to update Waline at any time (e.g.: when user visite a new route).
 The `update` method receives an optional parameter `options`, except for `el`, other Waline initial options can be updated by passing in new values.

 E.g.: